leds-org/leds-tools-public/docs/oraculo/2_project_managment.md

 | 7  | Developers   | Code Improvement & Docs            | Refactor code, enhance documentation, and ensure alignment with best practices.                 | 85         | Improve code quality and maintainability |
 | 8  | Developers   | Functional App                     | Deliver the fully functional and documented application, ready for deployment.                  | 100        | Ensure delivery of project goal          |

+---

-# Project Model Canvas
+## 🧩 Project Model Canvas

-## JUSTIFICATIONS
+### 🔍 Justifications
 1. LEDS mentors have difficulty discovering the efficiency of students in completing tasks.
 2. Students lack a platform to check tasks and have them assigned.
 3. The repository analysis process is time-consuming when done manually.

 ---

-## PRODUCT
+### 🎯 Product
 A chatbot to assist in managing LEDS projects.

 ---

-## SMART GOAL
+### 🧠 SMART Goal
-Collect data from GitHub repositories and Discord conversations to create a chatbot that provides information about the progress of LEDS projects.
+Collect data from GitHub repositories and Discord conversations to create a chatbot that provides real-time information about the LEDS project progress.

 ---

-## REQUIREMENTS
+### ✅ Requirements
 - Friendly interface;
 - Extract data from GitHub repositories;
 - Extract information from Discord workgroup conversations;